-Is it okay for me to feed my dog raw food?
-Is that better than feeding prepared dry or canned food?
+Is it safe to feed my dog raw food?

-The Centers for Disease Control and Prevention (CDC) and the US Food and Drug Administration's Center for Veterinary Medicine stand united in their position (based on very robust data) that feeding raw food to dogs is potentially dangerous to both the dog and to you.
+The Centers for Disease Control and Prevention (CDC), the Center for Veterinary Medicine (CVM), the US Food and Drug Administration (FDA), and the Canadian Veterinary Medical Association (CVMA) stand united in their position that feeding raw food to dogs is potentially dangerous to the dog, to other pets in the house, and to the dog owner.

 A study conducted from 2011 through 2012, screened commercially available raw dog foods for bacteria that can cause illness.
-The raw dog food products were made from ground meat or sausage and frozen in tube-like packages.
-Nearly 25% of the raw food samples tested positive for harmful bacteria, including Salmonella ssp. and Listeria monocytogenes.
-These bacteria can pose a health risk for the dogs who eat the raw food, as well as for the dog owners who handle the food while preparing it.
+The raw dog food products were frozen in tube-like packages, made from ground meat or sausage.
+Nearly 25% of the raw food samples tested positive for harmful bacteria, including Salmonella and Listeria monocytogenes.
+These bacteria can pose a health risk for the dogs who eat the raw food and for the dog owners who handle the food while preparing it.
+In addition, the harmful bacteria can be shed through saliva or feces, so other pets in the house can also be at risk, even if they are not fed a raw food diet.

-The CDC estimates that 1.2 million or more cases of food-borne salmonellosis occur in humans in the US annually.
-Approximately 400 people die each year from the disease.
-There is some uncertainty as to the total number of cases because milder cases may not be diagnosed.
+Contamination of raw meat by bacteria is common.
+The CDC estimates that 1.2 million or more cases of food-borne salmonellosis occur in humans in the U.S. each year.
+There is some uncertainty about the total number of cases, because milder cases may not be diagnosed.
+Approximately 400 people die of salmonellosis each year.

 Symptoms of salmonellosis in humans generally start 12 to 72 hours after exposure and include: